Azure/azure-sdk-for-net/sdk/servicebus/Microsoft.Azure.WebJobs.Extensions.ServiceBus/README.md

 #### Managed identity authentication

-If your environment has [managed identity](https://docs.microsoft.com/azure/app-service/overview-managed-identity?tabs=dotnet) enabled you can use it to authenticate the Event Hubs extension.
+If your environment has [managed identity](https://docs.microsoft.com/azure/app-service/overview-managed-identity?tabs=dotnet) enabled you can use it to authenticate the Service Bus extension.
 To use managed identity provide the `<connection_name>__fullyQualifiedNamespace` configuration setting.

 ```json